SKH-TMS/Session-Management/README.md

 ### Version 0 (v0)

-- Simple global stylings (in globals.css) are applied for all pages.
+- No global stylings (in globals.css) are applied for all pages.
+- Passord is not encrypted before entering into database; Registration Page.

 ## How to Run: